shabin5785/LearnAngularJS/Doc_1.md

 also can use class style selectors like '.app-server' and use it like below
 < div class="app-server"></div>

 - Databinding is done two ways.
-From TS backend (business logic) to the template (front end). also the other way around, taking user interactions to backend
+From TS backend (business logic) to the template (front end). also the other way around, taking user interactions to backend (event bindings).
+We can combine both using two way bindings

+- String interpolatin operator can be used with anyting that returns a string, ternary operator or a fn or hard coded string etc. It can also take types that can be converted to string like number.
+We can also use a method in string interpolation.
+Now if we dont use the function braces to call the method,(), then the function name is taken as a string and the return value will be the fn definition.Means fn name points to the definition

+-[] brackets indicate to angular that we are using property binding